JJWallis/sunnyside-agency/README.md

 }
 ```

-All the images in this project provided a very nice challenge regarding their control, as there was such a diverse range in their design implementations.
-The primary images (as referenced above), when setup as background-images, caused overlapping problems with the text content that was positioned in front of them.
-The solution I used helped me to alleviate this issue by positioning the text over the image, and rendering the image directly in the HTML (instead of in the background via CSS).
+All the images in this project provided a very nice challenge in regards to controlling how they responded, as there was such a diverse range in terms of their design implementations.
+The primary images, when setup as background-images, caused overlapping problems with the text content that was positioned in front of them.
+The solution I used helped me to alleviate this issue by positioning the text over the image, and rendering the image directly in the HTML instead of the background via CSS.

 ```css
 .profile-img {